fzyzcjy/flutter_rust_bridge/README.md

 ### Run "Flutter+Rust" app

-Since my quickstart app is so baremetal, I do not integrate the Rust building process into Flutter building process (but definitely you can do that).

 #### If Android

 Run `cargo ndk -o ../android/app/src/main/jniLibs build`.
 Then run the Flutter app normally as is taught in official tutorial.
 For example, `flutter run`.

 #### If iOS

-[WIP]
+Modify `Cargo.toml` to change `cdylib` to `staticlib`.
+(Again, this is baremetal example so it is done manually.
+For your project, you can automate it.)

+Run `cargo lipo`.
 Then run the Flutter app normally as is taught in official tutorial.
 For example, `flutter run`.

-(Again, this is baremetal example so it is done manually.
-For your project, you can automate it.)
+Remark: Since my quickstart app is so baremetal, I do not integrate the Rust building process into Flutter building process (but definitely you can do that).

 ### (Optional) See more types that this library can generate